What I Built

 SharePoint Path Resolution Complexities

 SharePoint URLs can be tricky—"Shared Documents" in the UI becomes "Documents" in the API, spaces become "%20" in URLs, and nested folders require careful path construction.
-I implemented comprehensive path normalization logic to handle these common gotchas and ensure reliable file access across different SharePoint configurations.
+I implemented comprehensive path normalization logic to handle these common gotchas.

 Group Type Detection and Member Expansion

 Organizations use various group types: distribution lists (Exchange), Microsoft 365 groups (Azure AD), and security groups.
 Each requires different PowerShell commands to retrieve members.
-My solution implements a fallback strategy that tries multiple group resolution methods, ensuring compatibility with mixed environments.
+My solution implements a fallback strategy that tries multiple group resolution methods.

 1. Global Configuration: The Foundation